PrashantMohite1/Java/Core-Java-Notes/Collection-Framework/Collection-framework-practical.md

-Certainly!
-Let's explore `TreeSet` in Java, breaking it down into simple terms and providing real-world use cases with code examples.

 ### `TreeSet`

 - **Definition:** A `TreeSet` is a collection in Java that implements the `NavigableSet` interface and is part of the Java Collections Framework.